AdobeDocs/experience-manager-cloud-service.de-DE/help/assets/add-assets.md

 * Das Hochladen von Assets mit dem Browser unterstützt nur flache Dateilisten und keine verschachtelten Ordnerhierarchien.
 Wenn Sie alle Assets in verschachtelten Ordnern hochladen möchten, sollten Sie das [Desktop-Programm](#upload-assets-desktop-clients) verwenden.

-* Die Massenimportmethode importiert die gesamte Ordnerstruktur so, wie sie in der Datenquelle vorhanden ist.
-Es werden jedoch nur die nicht leeren Ordner in [!DNL Experience Manager].
+* Bulk import method imports the entire folder structure as it exists on the data source.
+However, only the non-empty folders are created in [!DNL Experience Manager].

 <!-- TBD: Link to file name handling in DA docs when it is documented.